-Thought to be one of Albert Etter's apples found in an old orchard near Whale Gulch, California by Ram and Marissa Fishman.
+Pink Sparkle is thought to be one of Albert Etter's apples found in an old orchard near Whale Gulch, California by Ram and Marissa Fishman.
 Distinctive upside down shape, broad base narrow at the stem.
-Develops a red striped skin when ripe, flesh is deep pink, but varies according to climate.
+Pink Sparkle develops a red striped skin when ripe, flesh is deep pink, but varies according to climate.
 Tart mildly sweet with distinctive aromatic flavor.
 Must be fully ripe for maximum sweetness and color.

 Almost all of our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).